Explore the Okavango Delta as she reveals some of her secrets

 Following your morning safari and a hearty breakfast, a short charter flight will take you to your next lodge within the Okavango Delta – the Delta is made up if hundreds of islands, and each one has a unique character and offers a different wildlife experience.
 A light lunch and short rest will have you refreshed for the afternoon’s adventures.

 Day 6 - 8

 The safari plan remains the same as with previous days, with morning and afternoon safaris, great food, and a chance to rest and relax in your private luxury tent overlooking the water in between all the action.

 Enjoy a final morning safari before heading back to the airstrip for your short charter flight to Maun, in time for your onward travels.

 Highlights from The Okavango Delta Safari in Botswana

-This is a customized safari with flexible dates — we recommend May-September.
+This safari can be enjoyed year-round — we recommend May-September.

 8 nights / 9 days

 Luxury tented camp accommodation at two exclusive lodges in the Okavango Delta (4 nights per lodge)

 Lions, Leopards, Wild Dogs, Elephants, Cheetah, Hyena, Sable Antelope, over 400 species of birds